 However, the more time you put into preparation, the better your results.
 Take the time to get ready, prospect, and understand how, why, and where your organization excels in providing services.

 Don’t be discouraged by the inevitable ups and downs.
 You have to start somewhere.
-Just keep it up through thick or thin.
-You usually need one “yes” for all of it to pay off!
+You usually need just one “yes” for all of it to pay off!

 Donorbox can help you raise more money to support your important work.
 With state-of-the-art features and a dedication to innovation, thousands of nonprofits trust Donorbox to help them boost their individual giving.
 To learn more about Donorbox’s online fundraising solution, sign up for free.
 Check out our Nonprofit Blog for more free resources and subscribe to our newsletter for a monthly rundown of blog content.